 If your scheme allows, you might be able to take your pension earlier but this will reduce the pension you get quite considerably.

-When you take your pension you’ll usually have to decide whether to take some of it as tax-free cash.
+When you take your pension you usually have the option of taking some of it as a tax-free cash sum.

 How much you can take will vary depending on your scheme rules, but often you can take roughly up to a quarter of the value of your pension benefits like this.

 Reducing the amount of tax-free cash you take might increase the amount of income you receive.